apache/royale-docs/features/loading-external-data/remoteobject.md

             </serialization>
 ```

-- **AMF Types not implemented yet**: Vector and Dictionary in Apache Royale AMF implementation is still not supported.
+- **AMF Types**: Royale's AMF implementation does not yet support Vector or Dictionary.

-## Example projects available in Apache Royale
+## Example projects

-In the `examples` folder you can find some client implementations using `MXRoyale` and `Network` implementations of RemoteObject.
-As well using Basic or Jewel components.
+In the `examples` folder you can find some client implementations using `MXRoyale` and `Network` implementations of RemoteObject, with both Basic or Jewel components.
 We describe in this section how to use the `MXRoyale` client and the Java server availables in our repositories:

 * **RemoteObjectAMFTest-MXRoyale**: Is the Apache Royale Client that uses RemoteObject (with MXRoyale implementation) to communicate with the backend server to send and receive data via AMF.
-Is located in `example/mxroyale` folder.
+It is located in the `example/mxroyale` folder.
 [Direct Link to this project](https://github.com/apache/royale-asjs/tree/develop/examples/mxroyale/RemoteObjectAMFTest)

 * **SampleAmfWebApp**: Is a Java WebApp that uses [Apache Flex BlazeDS](https://github.com/apache/flex-blazeds){:target='_blank'} to expose some data and objects through an AMF endpoint.
-Is located in `example/amf` folder.
+It is located in the `example/amf` folder.
 [Direct Link to this project](https://github.com/apache/royale-asjs/tree/develop/examples/amf/SampleAmfWebApp)

-> We don't have at the moment any example back end written in other languages like .NET, PHP, or Python.
-Community can submit AMF example servers to the project in other server languages.
+> We don't yet have example back end code written in other languages like .NET, PHP, or Python.
+You are welcome to submit AMF examples to the project in other server languages.

-To run this example localy you can follow this steps.
-Note: At this time some parts of the example only can be build with **maven**, we'll be providing at same time ANT build, but this is not priority.
-If you're interested in ANT build you can submit a PR.
+To run this example localy, follow this steps.
+> Note: At this time some parts of the example only can be built with **maven**, we'll be providing at some time an ANT build, but this is not a priority.
+If you're interested in an ANT build you can submit a PR.

 1. Build **RemoteObjectAMFTest** with maven using "mvn clean install" from its folder.
 This generates the Apache Royale client.

 2. Build **SampleAmfWebApp** with maven using "mvn clean install" from its folder.
 This generates the Java Web App with AMF support and will overlay the RemoteObjectAMFTest client compiled in the previous step.

-> Notice that you can build other RemoteObject example available in our examples folder and change the SampleAmfWebApp pom.xml to overlay that one.
+>You can build other RemoteObject examples from our examples folder and change the SampleAmfWebApp pom.xml to overlay that one.

-3. Launch **SampleAmfWebApp** in the embedded Jetty web server with "java -jar target/SampleAmfWebApp-0.9.6-SNAPSHOT-exec.war". you should be in root SampleAmfWebApp folder. _Notice: that SNAPSHOT number is just an example and can be different_
+3. Launch **SampleAmfWebApp** in the embedded Jetty web server with "java -jar target/SampleAmfWebApp-0.9.6-SNAPSHOT-exec.war".
+You should be in the root SampleAmfWebApp folder. _Notice: that the SNAPSHOT number is just an example and can be different_

 4.- In a browser launch "http://localhost:8080" and you would see the following: